-However, the bit-exact criteria defined in TS 26.444 is of very limited use for the floating point implementation in TS 26.443, as the output values will change slightly without affecting the speech/audio quality – depending on the compiler, compile options, OS and platform – and therefore failing the bit-exactness test.
-This has the effect that the EVS floating point code cannot generally be used for 3GPP voice services as the test vectors have been generated using Microsoft Visual Studio version 10 which is unlikely to match the target platform.
+However, the bit-exact criteria defined in TS 26.444 is of very limited use for the floating-point implementation in TS 26.443, as the output values will change slightly without affecting the speech/audio quality – depending on the compiler, compile options, OS and platform – and therefore failing the bit-exactness test.
+This has the effect that the EVS floating-point code cannot generally be used for 3GPP voice services as the test vectors have been generated using Microsoft Visual Studio version 10 which is unlikely to match the target platform.

-Initial studies (S4-170283) have shown that non bit-exact conformance criteria can be derived that are capable of identifying incorrect implementations of the coder.
+Initial studies indicate that non bit-exact conformance criteria could be derived that are capable of identifying incorrect implementations of the coder.

 The product and application space using voice services is changing, resulting in different architectures using a variety of different types of core processing units.
-Being able to use either fixed point or floating point embedded implementation based on architectural capabilities will allow a wider and faster proliferation of EVS, thereby benefiting end user experience.
+Being able to use either fixed-point or floating-point embedded implementation based on architectural capabilities will allow a wider and faster proliferation of EVS, thereby benefiting end user experience.
 In addition, it provides more flexibility in architectural implementations regarding factors such as power and cost.

+When this work item is successfully completed, it may be possible to generalize the methodology in a new Work Item to derive a single conformance procedure for both EVS fixed-point and floating-point implementations, and possibly also for use with AMR-WB floating-point implementations.